 5.3 Except as herein provided, in the event of any inconsistency between this Agreement and the Customer Agreement, the Customer Agreement shall govern.

-5.4 As used herein, a "Business Days" shall mean a weekday on which Broker, Creditor and banks in New York City are open for business.
+5.4 As used herein, "Business Days" shall mean a weekday on which banks in New York City are open for business.